Alternating current: Effects at high frequencies

 A direct current flows uniformly throughout the cross-section of a homogeneous electrically conducting wire.
 An alternating current of any frequency is forced away from the wire's center, toward its outer surface.
 This is because an alternating current (which is the result of the acceleration of electric charge) creates electromagnetic waves (a phenomenon known as electromagnetic radiation).
 Electric conductors are not conducive to electromagnetic waves (a perfect electric conductor prohibits all electromagnetic waves within its boundary), so a wire that is made of a non-perfect conductor (a conductor with finite, rather than infinite, electrical conductivity) pushes the alternating current, along with their associated electromagnetic fields, away from the wire's center.
 The phenomenon of alternating current being pushed away from the center of the conductor is called skin effect, and a direct current does not exhibit this effect, since a direct current does not create electromagnetic waves.

 At very high frequencies, the current no longer flows in the wire, but effectively flows on the surface of the wire, within a thickness of a few skin depths.
-The skin depth is the thickness at which the current density is reduced by 63% (a reduction of one neper).
+The skin depth is the thickness at which the current density is reduced by 63%.
 Even at relatively low frequencies used for power transmission (50 Hz – 60 Hz), non-uniform distribution of current still occurs in sufficiently thick conductors.
-For example, the skin depth of a copper conductor is approximately 8.57 mm at 60 Hz, so high current conductors are usually hollow to reduce their mass and cost.
-Since the current tends to flow in the periphery of conductors, the effective cross-section of the conductor is reduced.
-This increases the effective AC resistance of the conductor, since resistance is inversely proportional to the cross-sectional area.
-The AC resistance is often many times higher than the DC resistance, causing a much higher energy loss due to ohmic heating (also called I2R loss).
+For example, the skin depth of a copper conductor is approximately 8.57 mm at 60 Hz, so high-current conductors are usually hollow to reduce their mass and cost.
+This tendency of alternating current to flow predominantly in the periphery of conductors reduces the effective cross-section of the conductor.
+This increases the effective AC resistance of the conductor since resistance is inversely proportional to the cross-sectional area.
+A conductor's AC resistance is higher than its DC resistance, causing a higher energy loss due to Ohmic heating (also called I2R loss).